xdoko01/pgRPG/README.md

 ## TODO list (messy)- not necessarily ordered by priority

+  - [ ] - FOR CONSOLE - console scr scripts to support `//` comments
+  - [ ] - possibility to decide if default.scr script or game menu should be loaded when running `python example_game/game.py` without parameters

   - IMPORTANT: if you want to display arming of the arrow then ammo pack(generator) and weapon must be 2 separate entities with 2 Renderable Models.
 If weapon and ammo pack are merged into one entity then only one renderable model (probably weapon) is displayed and the animation of arming an arrow is missing/overridden by weapon.